stuartsierra/component/README.md

 ## Usage Notes

+### Do not pass the system around

-The top-level "system" record is intended to be used exclusively for starting and stopping other components.
-No component in the system should depend directly on its parent system.
+The top-level "system" record is used only for starting and stopping other components, and for convenience during interactive development.

+See "Entry Points in ..." above.

+### No function should take the entire system as an argument

-I do not intend that application functions should receive the top-level system as an argument.
-Rather, functions are defined in terms of components.
+Application functions should never receive the whole system as an argument.
+This is unnecessary sharing of global state.

+Rather, each function should be defined in terms of **at most one** component.

+If a function depends on several components, then it should have its own component with dependencies on the things it needs.

+### No component should be aware of the system which contains it

 Each component receives references only to the components on which it depends.

+### Do not nest systems

+It's technically possible to nest one `system-map` in another, but the effects on dependencies are subtle and confusing.

+Instead, give all your components unique keys and merge them into one system.

+### Other kinds of components

 The "application" or "business logic" may itself be represented by one or more components.